KatherineMichel/katherinemichel.github.io/doc/blog/conferences/djangocon-us-2025-recap.md

 Paolo walked through the process of how GeneratedField feature became a reality in [Django 5.0](https://docs.djangoproject.com/en/5.2/releases/5.0/#database-generated-model-field).

 This was not his first time contributing to Django.
-In 2017, he added [RandomUUID for Postgres](https://github.com/django/django/commit/fcb5dbfec0542faaa1b0adad754a1caf1bcd65e2) in Django.
+In 2017, he added [RandomUUID for Postgres](https://github.com/django/django/commit/fcb5dbfec0542faaa1b0adad754a1caf1bcd65e2).

 The idea of a GeneratedField had existed for a while.
 A [now-stale ticket](https://code.djangoproject.com/ticket/31300) had been made in 2020.